junovhs/neti/docs/issues/issues-active.md

 ## [29] Wire `write_fix_packet` and `auto_copy` preferences
 **Status:** OPEN
 **Files:** `src/cli/handlers/mod.rs`, `src/config/types.rs`, `src/reporting.rs`
-These preferences exist in config/UI but aren't implemented.
-Critical for AI loop workflows.

-Wire into check failure path: write `format_report_string()` to configured path, optionally copy to clipboard.
+**Labels:** AI Workflow, Reporting, Config, CLI **Depends on:** none

+**Problem:** `write_fix_packet` and `auto_copy` exist in config and UI surfaces but are not implemented in the actual check failure path.
+That makes the AI-fix loop look supported without delivering the behavior.

+**Fix:**

+1. On `neti check` failure, write `format_report_string()` output to the configured report path.
+2. When `auto_copy` is enabled, copy the fix packet to the clipboard after generation.
+3. Keep the behavior opt-in through config.
+4. Verify the file output and clipboard path both work from the real failure flow.

 **Resolution:**

 ---